 Macrofossils – Due to complex soil geochemistry, it may be better to date extracted macrofossils in some circumstances.
 In the absence of macrofossils, radiocarbon dating can be done on sediment bulk organic fraction, humic fraction, or humin fraction.

 Reporting – If the macrofossils are chosen for the analysis, the reported results will be based on the type of macrofossil (e.g. plant, wood, charcoal, etc).
 If the sediment is chosen for the analysis, the reported results will be as “organic sediment”.

 Macrofossil Identification – Beta Analytic does not offer identification services at this time.

 The dating of sediment samples can be performed in three different ways:

 Dating the “Bulk Organic Sediment Fraction” – The sample dated is the organic sediment fraction that remains after sieving the soil to < 180 microns to remove any roots or macrofossils and then acid washed to remove carbonates.

 Dating the “Alkali-Soluble Fraction” or Humic Acid Fraction – The sediment is sieved to < 180 microns to remove any roots or macrofossils.
-It is acid washed to remove carbonates then treated with alkali to solubolize the humic acids which are then precipitated for AMS dating.
+It is acid washed to remove carbonates then treated with alkali to solubilize the humic acids which are then precipitated for AMS dating.

 Dating the “Alkali-Insoluble Fraction” or the Humin Fraction – The sediment is sieved to < 180 microns to remove any roots or macrofossils.
-It is acid washed to remove carbonates then treated with alkali to solubolize the humic acids which are removed and kept for the “Alkali-Soluble Fraction”.
+It is acid washed to remove carbonates then treated with alkali to solubilize the humic acids which are removed and kept for the “Alkali-Soluble Fraction”.
 The remaining alkali-insoluble fraction is dated.